alf-p-steinbach/Expressive-Cpp/README.md

 **A.** Consider a raw C++ function template `as` as in the code below.
 The actual argument, which here is a temporary, is bound to the formal argument, and so its lifetime is not extended.
-In contrast, the `static_cast` in this code does not affect the lifetime extensions of the temporary, avoid the unpleasant Undefined
+In contrast, the `static_cast` in this code does not affect the lifetime extension of the temporary, avoiding the unpleasant Undefined
 Behavior:
 ```c++
 // Entirely raw C++ code: